-Time and motion studies are not tools of industry alone.
-In Texas over 1,600 farms have become proving grounds where ooys and girls enrolled in the at 11 o'clock on the subject, 1949 National 4-H Better Methods Electric awards program are finding easier and better ways of doing a job.
-Everything will serve lunch.
-The luncheon from unloading grain to washing dishes is analyzed to save time and energy.
-The family and community alike benefit more efficient practices developed through this activity.

-Guided by club leaders county agent, 4-H'ers are "learning by doing" some of the of Wichita Falls and Harold 350 ways in which electricity is VanLoh of Burkburnett.
-The used on the farm.
-Doing the family wash, roasting a chicken,

-John Lee is general chairman pumping water, milking cows, of carrangements for the host and making minor electrical relub.
-It is the first time the pairs are only a few examples Electra club has been host to of tasks the 'teen-agers try to a district meeting.
-It has been improve.
-And on farms where electricity is not available Local Rotarians are urged to (about 30%) better methods of attend, W. W. Fewell, secretary, doing chores are worked out and practiced.
+not tools of industry alone.
+In Texas over 1,600 farms have become proving grounds where boys and girls enrolled in the at 11 o'clock on the subject, | 1949 National 4-H Better Methods Electric awards program are finding easier and better ways of doing a job.
+Everything Electra Chuck Wagon Gang from unloading grain to washing dishes is analyzed to save time and energy.
+The family and community alike benefit from more efficient practices developed through this activity.
+Guided by club leaders and agent, 4-H'ers 350 ways in which electricity is used on the farm.
+Doing the family wash roasting a chicken. pumping water, milking cows, and making minor electrical repairs are only a few examples of tasks the 'teen-agers try to improve.
+And on farms where electricity is not available (about 30%) better methods of from the McGee-Hale Parko-Meter Company that their engineer would be in Cisco on July 12 to begin work on the installation of parking meters in downtown Cisco.